WICG/fenced-frame/explainer/README.md

     *   Accessible via an API (e.g., Turtledove) or via access to unpartitioned storage

-A primary use case for a fenced frame is to have read-only access to some other partition’s storage, for example, in Turtledove, it is the interest-based ad to be loaded which was added while visiting another site.
-The URL of the ad is sufficient to give away the interest group that the user belongs to, to the embedding site.
-Therefore the URL for the ad creative is an opaque url (details [here](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/opaque_src.md)) — which can be used for rendering, but cannot be inspected directly.
+A primary use case for fenced frames is to load content that depends on values in another partition’s storage.
+For example, in Turtledove, we pick an ad based on the user's interest groups (which are joined while browsing other sites) and load it in a fenced frame.
+The URL of the ad reflects the user's interest group memberships, which is a form of cross-site data, therefore we store the URL for the ad creative _opaquely_ in a fenced frame config (details [here](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/fenced_frame_config.md)).
+The embedder can use this object to load the ad resulting from the Turtledove auction, but can't inspect it to determine _which_ ad won.

 We expect some leakage of information to be possible via network timing attacks.
 The side channel and some mitigations are described [here](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/network_side_channel.md).